MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsOnlineApplicationInstance.md

 ```

 ### -ResultSize
 The result size for bulk get.
+This parameter is currently not working.

 ```yaml
 Type: System.Int32